nasirus/github_helper/README.md

 * Automatically reply to newly opened GitHub issues using knowledge from repository

-* Reply to Issue Comments with Mention "@githelper"
+* Reply to Issue Comments with Mention "@bothelper"

 * Provides a simple web-based chat UI for user interaction and testing of the chatbot